 The series explores social problems that trouble every community, every family and every individual and aims to motivate listeners to put themselves into the characters’ shoes and suggest alternatives or solutions to the ongoing drama.
 With the encouragement of active participation of the listener we aim to reinforce social cohesion and support community development in the difficult times we live in.
 The original idea came via Noh Budget Films where we formatted and produced the Radio program which began running every Friday 5.00pm - 6.00 pm on Galaxy FM 102,5

 This radio series is based on the Forum Theatre and Theatre of the Oppressed techniques.
 Through these techniques the listeners are encouraged to actively participate in a dialogue initiated by the issues raised in the drama and determine the course of the series by sharing their thoughts, feelings, beliefs and experiences.

-This series poses questions, it does not offer answers.
+Since the first broadcast in 2014 the series poses questions, it does not offer answers.
 Listeners propose answers and everyone is invited to look at different options and perspectives.
 It does not declare right and wrong, it does not seek single solutions, it seeks discussions and a step forward in each person’s ability to take care of themselves and to look at their community with compassion.